≡ Menu

 3. Secondary beneficiary: Consider naming a secondary beneficiary in case the primary beneficiary predeceases the insured or is unable to receive the death benefit.

 4. Policy owner: Determine who will own the policy and have control over it, as this can impact the death benefit and tax implications.
-This person will also be the one receiving direct communication about the policy while it is inforce.
+This person will also be the one receiving direct communication about the policy while it is being enforced.

 5. Premium payor: Decide who will be responsible for paying the premiums on the policy, as this will impact the cost and the ability to keep the policy in force.
 At first, it may not seem attractive to be the one making payments on the policy, however, this will be the best way to ensure that the policy remains inforce.

-6. Type of policy: Determine whether a term or permanent policy is most appropriate based on the specific needs and goals.
+6. Type of policy: Based on the specific needs and goals, determine whether a term or permanent policy is most appropriate.

-7. Premiums: Consider the cost of premiums and the ability to afford them, both now and in the future.
-A lapses policy due to lack of payment, will not provide you with the coverage you want and need.
-This is why it’s important to choose a policy that all parties feel comfortable affording.
+7. Premiums: Consider the cost of premiums and your ability to afford them, both now and in the future.
+A policy that lapses due to lack of payment will not provide you with the coverage you want and need.
+This is why choosing a policy that all parties feel comfortable affording is important.

 8. Divorce settlement: Review the divorce settlement agreement to determine if life insurance is required and, if so, the specific requirements.